Meeting Time Finder and Time Zone Meeting Planner

 Does it understand daylight saving time?

-Is any calendar data uploaded?
+Is participant data uploaded?

 5 Facts